autonity/autonity/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 💡 Request a feature
+name: Suggest an improvement
-about: Suggest a new feature, request, or enhancement
+about: We welcome your suggestions for new features and enhancements
 title: ""
 labels: ["triage", "type:feature"]
 assignees: ""